solliancenet/microsoft-postgresql-solution-accelerator-build-your-own-ai-copilot/docs/workshop/docs/02-Setup/04-Verify-Azure-Quota.md

 - [X] Authenticated with Azure
 - [X] Provisioned Azure resources and deployed the starter solution

+## Verify Azure Resource Providers

 ## Verify Azure ML CPU Quota

-This solution accelerator contains a section dedicted to setting up and using a Semantic Ranking model directly from your PostgreSQL database.
-The deployment of this component of the architecture requires sufficient CPU quota (32 cores) in Azure Machine Learning to accomodate the [Hugging Face BGE reranker model deployment](https://huggingface.co/BAAI/bge-reranker-v2-m3).
+This solution accelerator contains a section dedicated to setting up and using a Semantic Ranking model directly from your PostgreSQL database.
+The deployment of this component of the architecture requires sufficient CPU quota (32 cores) in Azure Machine Learning to accommodate the [Hugging Face BGE reranker model deployment](https://huggingface.co/BAAI/bge-reranker-v2-m3).
 In this task, you must verify you have available quota for the target virtual machine (VM) instance type (`STANDARD_D16AS_V4`), and if not, request additional quota.

 1. To view your available quota, you first need to retrieve your Microsoft Entra ID **Tenant ID** from the [Azure portal](https://portal.azure.com/).